 If you or your child was injured in a school bus accident, you may be looking at hefty medical bills, a long recovery time, and deep emotional scars.
 These accidents can traumatize a child for years to come and may require in-depth therapy to help him or her fully heal.
 Adults can also suffer extensive injuries and should not discount their trauma after a collision.

 At The Bussey Law Firm, P.C., we take your injuries to heart and will advocate for the highest possible award in an accident claim.
 Our Colorado Springs personal injury attorneys have recovered significant awards for our clients and can do the same for you.
-We will investigate whoever injured you or your child, whether it was another driver or school district, to get you the compensation you need after a school bus accident.
-Call us today at (719) 475-2555 for a free initial consultation to talk about your accident.
+We will investigate whoever injured you or your child, whether it was another driver or school district, to get you the compensation you need after a school bus wreck.
+Call us today at (719) 475-2555 for a free initial consultation to talk about your crash.